History of the England cricket team to 1939: 1900–1914: The "Golden Age"

 The first Test series of the new century took place in Australia 1901–1902 and was won by Australia who came from one down to take the series 4–1.
-The England side was a private venture of Archie MacLaren (although the matches were all official Test matches).
+The England team was a private venture of Archie MacLaren (although the matches were all official Test matches).
 It was rather an attritional series of matches with only three centuries being scored and only one team innings over 400 (the first innings of England in the First Test at the SCG).
 Sydney Barnes made his debut for England and took 19 wickets in the first two Tests before being injured in the third and talking no further part in the series.

 There was a home series against Australia in 1902 which was won by the Australians (2–1).
 In the drawn First Test at Edgbaston Australia were dismissed for 36 in their first innings (Wilfred Rhodes 7 for 17) but rain meant that the match was drawn.
 Rain also ruined the following match at Lord's.
 Sydney Barnes returned to the England team and had immediate success, taking seven wickets in the third Test at Sheffield (the only Test ever to be played there).
 However England still lost the match.
 The final two Tests were amongst the most exciting of all time.
 A brilliant century by Trumper helped Australia to win the match at Old Trafford by three runs.
 England's batting throughout the series was modest with only one innings of over 300 and with only three centuries scored.
 The last of these was a match-winning innings in the final Test at The Oval by Gilbert Jessop, who went in at number seven in the second innings with England 48–5 and scored what was then the fastest century in Test cricket in 70 minutes, setting up an improbable England win by one wicket.
 The last wicket pair of Wilfred Rhodes and George Hirst nervelessly acquired the final fifteen runs needed for victory.

 England toured Australia in 1903–1904, the first time that the MCC had been responsible for an England tour overseas.
 England regained The Ashes with a 3–2 series win under the captaincy of Plum Warner.
 In the first Test R.E.Foster made his Test debut and scored 287 in his first ever innings – the then highest ever Test score and a record that was to stand for a quarter of a century.
 Wilfred Rhodes took 15 wickets in England's second Test win at the MCG –a record that was to stand for thirty years.
 In the fifth Test England were dismissed for 61 in their first innings on a rain-affected pitch.